Maidenhead Locator = IO90GX (Oct 2006 -> Present).

 - Homebrew 4 pole Interdigital BPF.

-- Current antenna = 26 ele Homebrew DL6WU
+- Current antenna = 42 ele homebrew Quad Loop yagi.

-- Other options, homebrew 2 x 37 ele Loop Yagi (~4m boom), Homebrew Stacked Double Quad (DJ9HO style) for /P. Homebrew 3m Dish under construction (for EME - one day!), 48ele DL6WU Homebrew.
+- Other options, 26ele DL6WU, homebrew 2 x 37 ele Loop Yagi (~4m boom), Homebrew Stacked Double Quad (DJ9HO style) for /P, Homebrew 3m Dish under construction (to use on EME - one day!), 48ele DL6WU Yagi Homebrew.

 2320 MHz Setup (Not QRV yet)